Doglądanie uprawy

 Microgreens

-In Hydropolis, work is underway to develop cultivation algorithms for fruiting plant such as strawberries.
+In Hydropolis, work is underway to develop cultivation algorithms for fruiting plants such as strawberries.

 Source: Own study, Hydropolis